 This is the first in a series of articles on giftedness, how to identify it, how it manifests, and how to manage it.

 The bell curve that establishes what is developmentally normal for school children helps teachers and other professionals to direct extra money, resources, and time to students who are below the average, on the negative side of the bell curve.
 But what about those who present above that curve, who are considered “gifted”?
 Many teachers consider that these children should be OK given they are developmentally advanced in one way or another.
-If they are gifted, shouldn’t they be excelling?
 However, this is far from the truth of what it really means to lie on the positive side of the curve.
 There is a real lack of focus and understanding about the characteristics of a gifted child and how to teach and manage gifted children.

 Nobody expects a child who is three standard deviations below the average to act, think and understand the world in the same way the average one does.
 However, everyday people expect that from kids who are three standard deviations above the average.
 Whilst most get that one or three standard deviations below the norm makes a difference in daily living, on the other side of the curve we are all lumped together.
-Talking about a deficiency is met with empathy; the other side of the curve is met with comparison and even contempt.
+Empathy is the result of talking about a deficiency.
+The other side of the curve is met with comparison and even contempt.
 I struggle everyday with who I am.

 J. – Extreme low self-esteem/Highly gifted